 Skylight is the peak with one of the most impressive views, boasting a sighting of over 30 other High Peaks.
-This completely bald rock dome is very impressive when seen from other regions of the High Peaks and its expanse tends to generate its own odd weather.
-An Old Native American tale has it, if you don’t bring a rock to the summit and lay it upon its head, it will surely rain, and perhaps this is the explanation of the odd weather effects people talk about.
+This completely bald rock dome is very impressive when seen from other regions of the High Peaks.

 Below is a brief descriptions of the shortest route.
 We recommend you pick up a guide book for more in depth detail of the other approaches.
 Skylight is commonly done as a loop with either an approach or return over Mt.
 Marcy.

+From Upper Works follow the trail to Flowed Lands and Lake Colden, which isn’t all that demanding and can be accomplished relatively fast.
+After reaching the lakes, the hike becomes more demanding.
+From the dam hike along the Opalescent River and continue on the trail past the Uphill Lean-to and the intersection for Feldspar.
+The climb remains steady and eventually you will come to Lake Tear of the Clouds.
 You will hike near the shore of the lake and end up at Four-Corners, a major intersection on the south side of Marcy.
 (Trail left here is the return over Marcy.)
 At this point take a right and climb up the shoulder of Skylight.
 This section tends to be a bit wet and slippery in spots.
 This final approach is the steepest section of the entire hike.
-On the summit you will see the rather enormous rock pile that superstitious hikers have built.

 This route requires hikers climb Mount Marcy and then descent down the backside to Four Corners.
 Please consult a map and guideline for information on how to access Mount Marcy.
 From the summit of Marcy, you will descent off the south side toward Four Corners and go over Schofield Cobble.
 The descent is fast and somewhat steep.
 It is 0.8 miles to the intersection; head straight across to access Mount Skylight.

 Distance: 7.4 miles to the summit of Marcy, then 0.8 miles to Four Corners, then 0.5 miles to Skylight summit.
 Total: 8.7 miles, one way